Boris Johnson's brother steps down as Binance unit adviser - ExBulletin

 Boris Johnson’s brother steps down as Binance unit adviser

-Binance said on Monday (December 19th) that Jo Johnson, brother of former British Prime Minister Boris Johnson, had resigned from his unit’s UK advisory board, as the cryptocurrency industry braces for further pain in the wake of of the FTX fiasco last month.
+– Binance said on Monday that Jo Johnson, brother of former British Prime Minister Boris Johnson, has resigned from his unit’s UK advisory board, as the cryptocurrency industry braces for further pain in the wake of the FTX fiasco last month.

 Johnson had joined Bifinity, a payments technology company that Binance launched in March this year, as an advisor in September, according to The Telegraph, which first reported news of his exit.

-Celebrities and other prominent crypto supporters have sought to distance themselves from the nascent asset class after Binance rival FTX filed for bankruptcy last month following a liquidity crunch.
+Celebrities and other prominent crypto supporters have sought to distance themselves from the nascent asset class after rival Binance FTX filed for bankruptcy last month following a cash crunch.

 Crypto exchange Binance, however, suggested Johnson resign to manage his workload.